-What It Does
+What It Means

 Why It Matters

-To meet the criteria for this policy action, states must have identified the core competencies that students should develop before they graduate from high school, as evidenced by adoption of either a:
+To meet the criteria for this policy action, states must have identified the core competencies that students should develop before they graduate from high school, as evidenced by adoption of a:

 Portrait of a Graduate